-When the Android is not turning on, we feel quite limited with the troubleshooting, but a phone that is soft-bricked doesn’t offer a lot of options when it comes to troubleshooting either.
-Let us find out the reasons why this can happen to your device and what to do if your Android won’t turn on or stuck on Samsung Logo
+When the Android is not turning on, we feel pretty limited with the troubleshooting, but a soft-bricked phone doesn’t offer many options when it comes to troubleshooting.
+Let us find out why this can happen to your device and what to do if your Android won’t turn on or stuck on Samsung Logo.

 Some of our users reported that they faced this problem when they tried to tinker with the software.
 Android software can be easily manipulated and customized.
-When we try these customizations to make our devices even better, there are times when something may go wrong and as a result the phone won’t turn on or ends up stuck in a boot loop where it goes just as far as the logo and then stubbornly sits on that screen or turns off only to start again and go as far as the logo and repeat the same thing.
+When we try these customizations to make our devices even better, there are times when something may go wrong.
+As a result, the phone won’t turn on or ends up stuck in a boot loop where it goes just as far as the logo and then stubbornly sits on that screen or turns off only to start again and go as far as the logo and repeat the same thing.

 Stuck After An Update

 When a software update does not finish properly, you may face the problem of being stuck in the boot loop.
 There are quite a few reasons which may cause the software update to end up causing the phone to start just halfway through and get stuck.
-This is why it is important that your phone has enough battery to ensure that the update completes without the phone dying because of no battery while the phone was being updated.
-Sometimes your phone ends up freezing while the update is underway and it gets stuck in the boot loop.
+It is why your phone must have enough battery to ensure that the update completes without the phone dying because of no battery while the phone was being updated.
+Sometimes your phone ends up freezing while the update is underway, and it gets stuck in the boot loop.

-Most of the Android devices warn the users that the phone will take time to update so they should ensure that the phone is not switched off while the phone is being updated.
-When this happens, there is a chance that the update does not finish properly and your phone gets stuck on the logo when you try to start it.
+Most Android devices warn the users that the phone will take time to update, so they should ensure that the phone is not switched off while the phone is being updated.
+When this happens, there is a chance that the update does not finish properly, and your phone gets stuck on the logo when you try to start it.

-When an app ends up malfunctioning, you may find this problem occur on your device.
+When an app ends up malfunctioning, you may find this problem occurs on your device.
 Some of our users ended up with this issue when they downloaded an app outside the Google Store.
-Many apps have malicious codes and virus which can damage the software of your device and make it act abnormally.
-To avoid such problems, you must make sure that all apps are downloaded from the Google Store and you have a robust anti-virus software on your phone that can effectively crush virus attacks or bugged applications.
+Many apps have malicious codes and viruses, which can damage your device’s software and make it act abnormally.
+To avoid such problems, you must make sure that all apps are downloaded from the Google Store, and you have robust anti-virus software on your phone that can effectively crush virus attacks or bugged applications.

 Defective Memory Card

-If you casually overlooked the memory card which stores numerous files and apps on it, you may be making a mistake.
-At times, the memory card can be a problem for the device and your Android may get caught in the boot loop because of a bad memory card.
+If you casually overlooked the memory card, which stores multiple files and apps on it, you may be making a mistake.
+At times, the memory card can be a problem for the device, and your Android may get caught in the boot loop because of a bad memory card.

 Before we go into solving the issue, you must also understand that it is difficult to confirm whether you may lose the data or not when it comes to the device.
 Sometimes, you may end up losing the data when your phone gets stuck in the boot loop.
-So try to connect your device to a computer and check if the computer is able to read your device.
-If your device is being read then you must move all the data to the computer before you proceed with any form of troubleshooting.
-It will ensure that you do not lose important files when you start the troubleshooting.
+So try to connect your device to a computer and check if the computer can read your device.
+If your device is being read, you must move all the data to the computer before proceeding with any form of troubleshooting.
+It will ensure that you do not lose essential files when you start the troubleshooting.

 What to do if your Android won’t turn on?